gcallipo/PicoPi-Demodulator/README.md

 [13.08.2023] - Added new schematic.
 Apply a good I/Q audio level from an SDR receiver.
 For the ElkSDR-UNO you can increase the input audio level in using a small pre amplifier.

+[02.05.2024] - Added the IowaHills program used to calculate the Hilbert Filters.

 Pico Pi demodulator (SSB CW AM ) and ElkSDR UNO Receiver as stand alone SDR Receiver.

 Video :